Venn Diagram

 When to Use a Venn Diagram?

-Use Venn diagrams to visually organize information, to compare and contrast products, services, processes or anything that can depicted in sets.
-Venn Diagrams are an effective communication tool to illustrate comparison.
-Through both elementary or advanced Venn diagrams, logical relationships could be visualized to represent intersections, unions, symmetric differences, relative and absolute complements of sets.
+Use Venn diagrams to visually organize information and compare products, services, processes, or anything that can depicted in sets.
+In data design, Venn diagrams are considered an effective communication tool to illustrate comparison.
+Through both elementary or advanced Venn diagrams, logical relationships could be visualized to represent intersections, unions, symmetric differences, and relative and absolute complements of sets.

 Representation of various operations on Venn Diagrams